Niessy/supernatural/README.md

 supernatural
 ============

-Custom ghost theme, oooo yeah
+Custom ghost theme, for now it's just some partials added to Casper.
+This will probably change soon.